ekim493/cs1371-autograder/README.md

         - `MATLAB_ARGS` adds additional Matlab arguments.
 Currently set to launch with online licensing.

 - `@Autograder` is the main Matlab class used to run the test suite and parse the results.
 - `@TestRunner` is the Matlab class used to run individual test cases.
-See [setup](setup.md) for more information.
+For ease of use, this repository uses subtrees to store this class.
+The main repository can be found [here](https://github.com/ekim493/test-runner).
+View the readme [here](./src/@TestRunner/README.md).

 - `+utils` contain extra Matlab functions useful for test cases or the autograder.
-- `env` folder should be created and contain enviornment specific files (if necessary).
+- `env` folder should be created and contain environment specific files (if necessary).
 - `localTester.m` is a Matlab function used to run the autograder locally.
 - `encrypt.m` is a Matlab function to encrypt the source folder.